Remote Working: How To Lead Your Mobile Workforce

 - Give them a reason—Remote workers can feel disconnected from an organization’s goals and may not have a clear understanding of where their work fits into its mission.
 If you share the company’s vision and goals with your remote workforce and address how their work contributes to the success of the organization, your team will feel less detached from the company.
 This, in turn, inspires remote teams to work toward a common goal and be productive members of the organization.

 - Be inclusive and provide praise—When it comes to training, praise for a job well done, and parties, offsite employees are often overlooked or simply forgotten about—which does nothing to encourage loyalty or foster relationships.
-As you manage your team of remote workers, try to ensure that they have the same opportunities for training as others and receive the same, prompt praise for a job well done that you would offer onsite workers.
+As you manage your remote working team, try to ensure that they have the same opportunities for training as others and receive the same, prompt praise for a job well done that you would offer onsite workers.
 As for parties and team outings, if remote team members can’t make it to an event, consider giving them a small gift or a few extra hours off in a week.
 It’s a small gesture, but it can go a long way toward making them feel appreciated.

 - Encourage a work-life balance—For remote workers, it’s easy to get caught up in a project or want to make just a little more progress on something before calling it quits for the day.
 It’s also equally easy to get distracted by projects at home, spouses, kids, pets, etc. The key is to strike a balance between the two.
 When onboarding new remote workers, talk to them about setting a schedule that they can stick to and setting aside a space designated for work only.
 Then, at the end of the day, they can shut down their laptops and disconnect from work.
 This will help them mentally unwind and enjoy their downtime, and start work with a clear head and a fresh perspective the next day.